Sabbi0612/phpunit/README.md

 Code Coverage is a measure of how much or rather what percentage of lines in our codebase is covered by our test.
 In short, it tells us these lines were run and for what particular test.
 The isolation of our test permits us to see the coverage of our code; simply, as the code we run based on the particular test for that particular method.

-**Question:** "Is there a magic number at which I've solved all of my prompts with bugs and other issues?
+**Question:** "Is there a magic number at which I've solved all of my prompts with bugs and other issues?<br/>
 **Answer:** The answer is NO. There just isn't a magic percentage of code coverage that will solve all of your problems, but code coverage is still the best measure we have for producing well-tested code.

 ### Generate Code Coverage Reports